-Overall direction and strategic planning for research on Administrative Core and related disorders.
+Overall direction and strategic planning for research on Alzheimer disease and related disorders.
 This core helps to leverage existing strengths of faculty and programs and develop new opportunities for scientific growth and impact.
 It also fosters integration among the cores for thematic cohesion.
 This core coordinates the Executive Committee, including key leaders to advise and help implement the center goals.

 The core provides administrative support, resource management and oversight functions.